yungcomputerchair/RustyFusion/README.md

 ```

 ## Other Notes
+### On Creative Liberties
+Although RustyFusion tries to match the front-end behavior of OpenFusion closely, there are some notable, intentional differences that exist between the two.
+I only diverged on these because I think they lead to an overall improved experience.
+- Mob aggro is dynamic and builds up/diminishes according to different factors.
+This new formula is being tweaked often.
+- Not all OpenFusion custom commands will be supported (particularly "gruntwork" commands) and brand new custom commands are added as good use cases come up.

+### Disclaimer
 RustyFusion is a **personal project that I work on in my free time**, so it is unlikely to progress at a constant pace.

 Feel free to email or DM me if you have any questions about the project or are interested in contributing.